carolinecblaker/bus_star/README.md

 # ABQ Open Data Bus Star

 (This likely does not work.
 I have developed this in part but not to the full extent described by the following words.
-Thank you for checking it out.)
+Thank you for looking.)

 Because Open Data deserves to shine.